mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

 Kafai and Burke also address the issues of gender identities and game design 2014).
 They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
 Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

+**Roles and practices to support learners**

+The tension between autonomous participation in a naturalistic on structured facilitated support is one that is also explored in the extensive literature exploring project based approaches.
+Here advocates of this approach promote the value of open-ended, authentic projects while critics highlight that without support that collaboration is difficult between learners and thus needs to be scaffolded with structured activities and taught input, Kirschner et al., 2006; Kollar et al., 2006).
+I mention this as the literature surrounding the mature field of Project Based Learning may be a good source of inspiration for tactics to address issues of scaling

+Roque makes a convincing case for the unpicking of the supportive and collaborative roles of parents and facilitators to build this capacity and awareness of family learning roles.
+However, while the design of the FCL programme was effective to build parental confidence and increase overall accessibility, it left questions about the effectiveness of the process to enable learning at home.

+We can compare the difficulties of scaling of this hybrid setting (FCL) with more structured, and more naturalistic learning environments.
+It can be tempting to see the process of hanging out line in the frame of Ito's online and social participation in informal communities as infinitely replicable.
+Such online communities are out there.
+It is up to learner to navigate and extract learning and skills as they see fit.

 ## Examples informal community creation in practice and research